Lakshmi Narayan Sudhanshu

 Laxmi Narayan Sudhanshu (1906–1974) was an Indian writer, litterateur, poet, independent activist and political leader.
 He won the 1952 Bihar Legislative Assembly election from an assembly seat in Purnia.
 He also held the post of Speaker of the Bihar Legislative Assembly from 1962 to 1967.
 Sudhanshu is known for actively participating in the Quit India Movement in 1942.
 He was imprisoned in Bhagalpur jail by the Britishers.

 Biography

+Early life and education

 Lakshmi Narayan Sudhanshu was born on 15 December 1906 in Rupaspur village, located in Dhamdaha sub-division of Purnia district.
 In 1934, he did MA in Hindi from Kashi University.
 In 1962, he earned a degree of D. Litt from Bhagalpur University.

+Career

-His first published novel was 'Matriprem'.
+His first published novel was Matriprem.
 He was elected an MLA in 1952 after winning an assembly seat in Purnia.
 In 1962, he was elected unopposed as the Speaker of the Bihar Vidhan Sabha and held the position from 15 March 1962 to 15 March 1967.
 He also played an active role in the freedom struggle movement.
 In 1955, he established Kala Bhavan to promote literature, art and culture in Purnia.
-He died in Patna, Bihar, on 7 April 1974.